-- (a) If, after following the process described in this section, the Relevant TNSP(s) or AEMO conclude that an inter-network test is not required for a Project: - (i) the Relevant TNSP(s) or AEMO must document this decision (see Appendix G for details on what information should be documented); - (ii) the INTRC must review this recommendation and either approve or not approve it; - (iii) If any one of the Relevant TNSP(s), AEMO or the Proponent considers that an internetwork test is required then AEMO must refer the Project to the INTRC to decide whether or not. an inter-network test is required under NER clause 5.7.7, consulting with the EJPC as required. - (b) If the INTRC does not approve a recommendation under paragraph (a)(ii), the Relevant TNSP (or AEMO as appropriate) must\notify the Proponent in accordance with NER clause 5.7.7(g) that an inter-network test is required.
+- (a) If, after following the process described in this section, the Relevant TNSP(s) or AEMO conclude that an inter-network test is not required for a Project: - (i) the Relevant TNSP(s) or AEMO must document this decision (see Appendix G for details on what information should be documented); - (ii) the JPC must review this recommendation and either approve or not approve it; - (iii) If any one of the Relevant TNSP(s), AEMO or the Proponent considers that an internetwork test is required then the JPC must not approve the recommendation and an inter-network test will be conducted under NER clause 5.7.7. - (b) If the JPC does not approve a recommendation under paragraph (a), and as a result the Project requires an inter-network test, the Relevant TNSP (or AEMO as appropriate) will notify the Proponent in accordance with NER clause 5.7.7(g).